openeuropa/code-review/README.md

 ### Commands

-GrumPHP tasks will be ran at every commit, if you with to run them without performing a commit use the following command:
+GrumPHP tasks will be run at every commit, if you wish to run them without performing a commit use the following command:

 ```bash
 ./vendor/bin/grumphp run